 I thought this particular domain name search engine registration scam had died a quiet death a few years ago, but apparently it’s been regurgitated and making the email circuit yet again.

 About Domain Name Registration

 Domain names are purchased from reputable registrars.
 A registrar is a company or entity that manages the reservation of Internet domain names.
-A domain name registrar must be accredited by a generic top-level domain (gTLD) registry and/or a country code top-level domain (ccTLD) registry.
+A domain registrar must be accredited by a generic top-level domain (gTLD) registry and/or a country code top-level domain (ccTLD) registry.

 Domain name SEARCH ENGINE REGISTRATION is bogus, aside from being pointless.
 It just sounds like something that would benefit your website rankings.

 You don’t have to “register your domain name with search engines” in order for the likes of Google, Bing, and Yahoo to find your site.
 They’re quite capable of finding your domain name without your help and will automatically do so.
 They’ll even find content on your site that you may not want them to find.
 If you want to provide search engines with an extra road map to your website you can always post on social media sites and include a link to your website.
 Or post on any blog and include a link to your website.
 And, of course, create a sitemap.

 Domain name search engine emails are scams.
 While they may look official, have nothing to do with your actual domain registration, domain renewal, your website visibility in search engines, or website ranking.
 ALL they are doing is trying to get your money and your credit card information.